 Your Rx to feel better faster

-“Nutrition is so important,” says Dr. Nandi.
-If you don’t eat well when you’re ill, it could slow down your healing.
-“You’re in an inflamed state throughout your body and adding inflammation by eating foods that have a lot of additives, preservatives, and sugar can cause further inflammation.
-That’s why it’s so important to eat the right way and drink the right way when you’re sick so you don’t prolong the illness, Dr. Nandi says.
-Learn 10 of the healthiest vegetables you can eat.
+“Nutrition is so important when you’re sick—if you don’t eat well when you’re ill, it could slow down your healing,” says Dr. Nandi.
+“You’re in an inflamed state throughout your body and adding inflammation by eating foods that have a lot of additives, preservatives, and sugar can cause further inflammation.”
+You can start with 10 of the healthiest vegetables you can eat.

-Give yourself a break when you have a cold, suggests Dr. Alvord.
+Give yourself a break when you have a cold, suggests Alvord.
 Tell yourself, “I may not be getting as much sleep as I should, and I might feel down.
 I need to take care of myself.”
 Consider pampering yourself a little bit and let others do the same, she says.
-Check out these products for the next time you want a spa day at home.
+Check out these face masks you can make yourself for at-home pampering.